gromacs/gromacs/docs/user-guide/mdrun-performance.rst

         members of its domain.
 A GPU may perform work for more than one PP rank, but it is normally most efficient to use a single PP rank per GPU and for that rank to have thousands of particles.
 When the work of a PP rank is done on the CPU, :ref:`mdrun <gmx mdrun>` will make extensive use of the SIMD capabilities of the core.
-There are various :ref:`command-line options
+There are various :ref:`command-line options <controlling-the-domain-decomposition-algorithm>`
-        <controlling-the-domain-decomposition-algorithm>` to control
-        the behaviour of the DD algorithm.
+        to control the behaviour of the DD algorithm.

     Particle-mesh Ewald
-        The particle-mesh Ewald (PME) algorithm treats the long-ranged components of the non-bonded interactions (Coulomb and/or Lennard-Jones).
-Either all, or just a subset of ranks may participate in the work for computing long-ranged component (often inaccurately called simple the "PME"
+        The particle-mesh Ewald (PME) algorithm treats the long-ranged component of the non-bonded interactions (Coulomb and/or Lennard-Jones).
+Either all, or just a subset of ranks may participate in the work for computing the long-ranged component (often inaccurately called simply the "PME"
         component).
 Because the algorithm uses a 3D FFT that requires global communication, its performance gets worse as more ranks participate, which can mean it is fastest to use just a subset